Master of Science in Biomedical Engineering and Biotechnology

 Total (34 credits)

-* Note: Courses listed are available at UML.
+* Note: Courses listed are available at UMass Lowell.
 Other STEM and PLUS courses are available at the other campuses involved in the BMEBT program and may be used towards the degree with the approval of the graduate coordinator.